kcrary/istari/docs/tactics.md

   + `revertDep /[hyp] ... [hyp]/`

-    As `revert` except it always uses `forall`, even when an arrow would suffice.
+    As `revert` except it uses `forall` in cases when an arrow would suffice.

   + `revert0 [bool]`

     Moves the last hypothesis into the conclusion.
-If `bool` is true, then it uses `forall` even if an arrow would suffice.
+If `bool` is true, then it uses `forall` when an arrow would suffice.

 - `set /[name x]/ /[term M]/`